China's Xi ramps up military spending in face of worried region

 Beijing also claims 90 percent of the 3.5 million sq km (1.35 million sq mile) South China Sea, which is believed to be rich in oil and gas.
 The Philippines, Vietnam, Malaysia, Brunei and Taiwan all claim parts of those waters.

-Speaking at the opening of China's annual session of parliament, Premier Li Keqiang said the government would "strengthen research on national defence and the development of new- and high-technology weapons and equipment," and "enhance border, coastal and air defences".
+Speaking at the opening of China's annual session of parliament, Premier Li Keqiang said the government would "strengthen research on national defense and the development of new- and high-technology weapons and equipment," and "enhance border, coastal and air defenses".

 FORCE PROJECTION